-POSITION ROLES Student Counsellor The Student Counsellor helps you with any personal/welfare problems.
+POSITION ROLES Student Welfare Officer The Student Welfare Officer helps you with any personal/welfare problems.
 The Welfare Officer is a qualified and experienced professional who treats all cases in confidence.
 Should you need to see our Welfare Counsellor on personal matters such as relationships, health or resettlement, ask the Student Services Officer to make an appointment for you.

-Student Services Officer help you with any inquiries or problems during your time in Australia.
+Student Services Officer (SSO) Student Services Officer help you with any inquiries or problems during your time in Australia.
 They are available to help you make the most of your studies here.
+Emergency contact person: Karolina Pigula Ph: (02) 9299 8889 Email: karolina@victory.nsw.edu.au The call will be referred to company mobile after business hour.